 Bring to zero the catalyst flow rate acting on the panel mounted HIC 1606 which regulates the stroke of the pumps P 108 A/S.

-Disconnect the cascade DIC 1901 – FRC 1702.
+Disconnect the cascade DIC 1901 – FIC 1702.

 Continue propylene and hydrogen, Teal and Donor feeds (proportional to the propylene) until the complete exhaustion of the residual catalyst and therefore of the reaction.